rhel-labs/learn-katacoda/ebpf-tracing/step2.md

 additional terminal tabs across the top of the interface, the names correspond to tools that you will run in this, and following steps.

-First, though, we will validate the environment and that it is not currently using any eBPF calls.
+First, though, you will validate the environment and that it is not currently using any eBPF calls.
 To do this, you will install the `bpftool` utility.

 `yum install -y bpftool`{{execute T1}}